What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Friday 14th August

-Soiled John season 2 Second installment of the true crime anthology sequence that explores the theme of affection gone unsuitable
+Soiled John season 2 Second instalment of the true crime anthology sequence that explores the theme of affection gone incorrect

+[email protected] Animated household comedy film a couple of teen gamer pressured into changing into a babysitter

+The Nice Heist (El Robo Del Siglo) season 1 Sequence primarily based on the 1994 theft of US$33 million from Colombia’s central financial institution

+Octonauts and the Caves of Sac Actun Function-length particular from the common CBeebies sequence

-Mission Energy Unique blockbuster starring Jamie Foxx and Joseph Gordon Levitt a couple of world the place it’s potential to take a capsule that offers the person them tremendous powers for 5 minutes
+Venture Energy Authentic blockbuster starring Jamie Foxx and Joseph Gordon Levitt a couple of world the place it’s attainable to take a tablet that offers the consumer them tremendous powers for 5 minutes

+3% season 4 Fourth outing for the futuristic thriller sequence in which the elite inhabit an island paradise removed from the crowded slums, and folks get one likelihood to hitch the 3% saved from squalor

 Saturday 15th August